Geeoon/ectf25-MorganState-WriteUp/README.md

 @param nonce the nonce to be used to create a forged ciphertext
 @param plaintext the plaintext that the \p nonce and ciphertext returned should decrypt to
 @return the ciphertext that was forged
+@return the nonce that was used by the oracle function, same as \p nonce
+@return the hash corresponding to the plaintext that was forged
-@throws Exception if the ciphertext couldn't be decrypted, probably means the oracle isn't working
+@throw Exception if the ciphertext couldn't be decrypted, probably means the oracle isn't working
 """
 def hash_attack_forge(interface: DecoderIntf, nonce: bytes, plaintext: bytes):
     ciphertext = bytearray(len(plaintext))